wpallstars/fix-plugin-does-not-exist-notices/readme.txt

 == Upgrade Notice ==

 = 1.6.0 =
-Added full translation support!
-The plugin can now be translated into any language.
+Added full translation support and Git Updater compatibility for direct updates from GitHub and Gitea!

 = 1.5.0 =
 Improved compatibility with WordPress 6.4 and accessibility enhancements for screen readers!